Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Semantic Communication

-{More recently, a significant development has been enabled by employing deep learning in \gls{jscc} problems.
-Specfically,} promising gains have been obtained for \gls{jscc} of various signals with the adoption of \gls{dnn}-based autoencoder architectures.
-Pioneered {in} \cite{Eirina:TCCN:19}, these joint designs are known as DeepJSCC, where the encoder and decoder are parameterized as a pair of \glspl{dnn}, trained jointly on a given source dataset and channel distribution.
+{More recently, significant progress has been made by employing deep learning in \gls{jscc} problems.
+Pioneered {in} \cite{Eirina:TCCN:19}, these truly joint designs are known as DeepJSCC, where the encoder and decoder are parameterized as a pair of \glspl{dnn}, trained jointly on a given source dataset and channel distribution.
 DeepJSCC provides several significant advantages: First of all, even for a given fixed channel \gls{snr}, for which the right compression and channel code rates can be chosen to achieve reliable communication with high probability, DeepJSCC can achieve a better performance compared to the concatenation of state-of-the-art compression codecs (e.g., BPG or JPEG200) and channel codes, e.g., \gls{ldpc}.
 The results show that the gains of DeepJSCC are larger for low bandwidth ratio (average channel uses per source sample) and low \gls{snr} regimes.
-The gains also become more pronounced when a perceptually aligned distortion measure, such as the \gls{mssim}, is considered, or the model is trained and tested on data from a specific domain, such as satellite images.
-This is because DeepJSCC can be trained for a specific loss function or on a specific dataset, while conventional compression algorithms are not adaptive.
+The gains also become more pronounced when a perceptually aligned distortion measure, such as \gls{mssim}, is considered, or the model is trained and tested on data from a specific domain, such as satellite images.
+This is because DeepJSCC can be trained with a specific loss function or a dataset, while conventional compression algorithms are not adaptive.
 Moreover, DeepJSCC simplifies the coding process, and can provide significant reduction in complexity.
 The architecture in \cite{Eirina:TCCN:19} is a simple 5-layer \gls{cnn}, which can be parallelized and implemented efficiently on a dedicated hardware, whereas conventional compression codecs and iterative decoding algorithms are computationally much more demanding.
-On the other hand, the original design required training a separate encoder-decoder network pair for each channel condition (\gls{snr}/bandwidth ratio), which limits the practicality of DeepJSCC as it would require storing many different network parameters to be used in different scenarios.
+On the other hand, the original design in \cite{Eirina:TCCN:19} requires training a separate encoder-decoder network pair for each channel condition (\gls{snr}/bandwidth ratio), which limits its practicality as it would require storing different network parameters to be used in different scenarios.
 This would impose significant memory complexity.

-The described utility of deep learning in \gls{jscc} problems reveals its potential for semantic communication: deep learning can handle more complex measures of distortion, interpretable as meaning in a given context.
+Several adaptive architectures have been subsequently proposed, showing that a single DeepJSCC network can be deployed for a range of channel and bandwidth values \cite{Kurka:TWC:21}.